Choosing a Solar Panel Installer in 2019

 It is extremely important to employ the services of an MCS accredited solar panel installer.
-If you don’t, you won’t be able to benefit from the Government’s feed-in tariff scheme, which was introduced as an incentive to encourage homeowners to install solar panels to generate their own renewable electricity.
+If you don’t, you won’t be able to benefit from consumer protection which the MCS scheme provides as it is a mark of quality.

 MCS – which stands for the Microgeneration Certification Scheme – is supported by the Department of Energy and Climate Change (DECC) and is an independent scheme which certifies microgeneration products, such as solar PV panels, and the companies that install them.
 All Solar Guide solar installers are MCS accredited and are members of the Renewable Energy Assurance Limited (REAL) Assurance Scheme.